-If you have large items at home that you no longer need and are still in good condition, you can have them collected by an organisation listed on the Re-use Line.
+If you have large items at home that you no longer need and are still in good condition, you can have them collected by an organisation listed on Scotland's Re-use Tool.

 If you or a member of your household have Coronavirus symptoms, you should not book an uplift.
 If you have already booked an appointment, please cancel your booking and re-book once you are fit and well again.